 All the compensation and assistance as per EM will be completed prior to the start of the civil work at each specific site / stretch.
 All entitlements are to be paid prior to displacement.
 Written confirmation is required to be sent by the PMU to ADB stating that all compensation has been paid to APs.
 Construction work can begin only in sites / sections where compensation has been paid.
-The time line program for component wise Bhagalpur Water Supply project is given below in Table-10 while the RP implementation schedule is presented in Table 11.
+The subproject components proposed under the four subpackages of BWSP 1 will be implemented within one year while the O&M of the WTP will be spanned across five years.